htsrjdrouse/daksh-toolchanger-v2/Klipper/README.md

 Klipper/config/toolchanger.cfg:    SET_STATUS_LED_LOCK T={tool}
 ```

-  f.
-Enabled [force_move] in printer_config.cfg like so:
+  6. Enabled [force_move] in printer_config.cfg like so:
 ```
 [force_move]
 enable_force_move: True
 ```

-  g.
-Commented out: SET_STATUS_LED_NOT_IN_USE
+  7. Commented out: SET_STATUS_LED_NOT_IN_USE
 Klipper/config/crash_detection.cfg:		  		SET_STATUS_LED_NOT_IN_USE T={tool}
 Klipper/config/crash_detection.cfg:  	 SET_STATUS_LED_NOT_IN_USE T={tool}

-  h.
-In status_led.cfg, I had to remove all the tool references that are not being used, including the "neopixel cled" stuff
+  8. In status_led.cfg, I had to remove all the tool references that are not being used, including the "neopixel cled" stuff

-  i.
-Had to add this, ktcc_dock_move_speed = 3000 in variables.cfg
+  9. Had to add this, ktcc_dock_move_speed = 3000 in variables.cfg

-  j.
-Also in status_led.cfg, I commented out the enclosure stuff, like so:
+  10. Also in status_led.cfg, I commented out the enclosure stuff, like so:

 ```
 #[gcode_macro LED_ENCLOSURE_EFFECT_STOP]